CZ-NIC/knot/doc/migration.rst

-However, if the previous version was migrated (possibly indirectly) from version 2.5.x, the format of the keys stored in :ref:`Keys And Signature Policy Database <DNSSEC Export Import  KASP DB>` is no longer compatible and needs to be updated.
+However, if the previous version was migrated (possibly indirectly) from version 2.5.x, the format of the keys stored in Keys And Signature Policy Database is no longer compatible and needs to be updated.

 The easiest ways to update how keys are stored in KASP DB is to modify